centria/basic-coding/docs/part1/part1-2.md

 False
 ```

 The **Convert Class** can be used to convert strings into multiple other types as well.
-We will handle them as they come, but for the curious, the full list can be [found here](https://docs.microsoft.com/en-us/dotnet/api/system.convert?view=netframework-4.8).
+We will handle them as they come, but for the curious, the full list can be [**found here**](https://docs.microsoft.com/en-us/dotnet/api/system.convert?view=netframework-4.8).

 **You can now do the exercises for variables**